Constraining the axiverse with reionization: Constraints on reheating in string theory

-The results in Fig.~\ref{fig:exclusion_reheat} use the more accurate K\"ahler cone $\mathcal{K}_\cup$, which improves over the computation in Ref.~\cite{Gendler:2023kjt}, which used $\mathcal{K}_V$.
+Our final results are displayed in Fig.~\ref{fig:exclusion_reheat}, where we show the fraction of excluded string theory models in our ensemble as a function of the reheating temperature $T_{\rm reh}$ for Hodge numbers $h^{1,1}=20,50,100$.
+For $h^{1,1}=20,50$, we find that up to 25\% of models are excluded at the largest value of $T_{\rm reh} \approx 10^{16}\,\text{GeV}$, and around 15\% of models are excluded for $T_{\rm reh} \gtrsim 10^{10}\,\text{GeV}$.
+At $h^{1,1}=100$, the constraints are weaker.
+While the maximum axion-photon coupling increases with $h^{1,1}$, the corresponding axion mass spectrum is shifted toward smaller values due to the effects of ``kinetic isolation'' and the ``light threshold'' identified in Ref.~\cite{Gendler:2023kjt}.
+These effects arise from the structure of the K\"ahler metric, which increasingly suppress axion masses as the overall volume grows.
+As a result, many of the more strongly coupled axions decay either too early or too late to contribute to the optical depth in the relevant redshift range.
+This behavior reflects a competition between the increasing multiplicity and coupling strength of axions, and the decreasing fraction of axions with masses in the phenomenologically relevant range.
+The results in Fig.~\ref{fig:exclusion_reheat} use the more accurate K\"ahler cone $\mathcal{K}_\cup$, which improves over the computation in Ref.~\cite{Gendler:2023kjt}, where $\mathcal{K}_V$ is instead used.
 Constraints using $\mathcal{K}_\cup$, where it can be computed with present methods, are stronger compared to $\mathcal{K}_V$ due to the presence of more small divisors in $\mathcal{K}_\cup$.
 We expect, furthermore, that the accuracy of the K\"ahler cone becomes more important at large $h^{1,1}$, and thus further work is required to place explicit constraints in this important part of the landscape~\cite{Demirtas:2020dbm}.